EHBG(LEGAL) - SPECIAL PROGRAMS: PREKINDERGARTEN

 A district shall:

-- Select and implement appropriate methods for evaluating the district's program classes by measuring student progress; and
+- Select and implement appropriate methods for evaluating the district's high-quality prekindergarten program by measuring student progress; and

 - Make data from the results of program evaluations available to parents.